FAQ

 Before you begin processing payroll, you generally need to gather these documents, some of which may be required by government agencies:

-If you hire freelancers, or independent contractors, you should ask them to provide their name, address and Social Security number or tax identification (ID) number on a Form W-9, Request for Taxpayer Identification Number and Certification.
+- Form W-9: Independent contractors generally provide this form so the business has the taxpayer identification information needed for year-end reporting.
 This document is for your records and does not get sent to the IRS.
 At the end of the year, you will use the information on the W-9 to file a Form 1099-NEC, Nonemployee Compensation, which shows how much you paid independent contractors.

 If you plan to offer direct deposit, you will need your new employees to provide you with the name of their bank and an account number and a routing number.
 Or, they can supply a voided check.